redstone-dev/maybot/README.md

 # maybot
 - A bot for my private server with friends that I'm open-sourcing because yes.
 - Made with discord.py.
-- The default prefix is `:`.
+- The default prefix is `.`.
-- Use `:help` to get a command list.
+- Use `.help` to get a command list.
 The output should look something like this:
 ```
 bot for the gay nerds server